LambdaSven/Advent-of-Code/README.md

 # Day 2
 __Part 1__

-Good practice for Malloc and pointers, though maybe I have a little bit too much shared state.
-Most of the problems I had to manage when writing this came from the readFile() function, once I had that working everything was smooth sailing.
+Good practice for Malloc and pointers, though in retrospect I really didn't need dedicated functions for addition and multiplication.
+It felt right at the time to do it that way, more in the spirit of making an Intcode computer

 __Part 2__